 Was the benchmark met?
 Is there a policy or program in place?
 Is it mandatory, voluntary, or neither?
-Final grade Somewhat Yes Mandatory (only for schools in the Alberta School Nutrition Program) C+
+Final grade Somewhat Yes Mandatory (only in schools with Alberta School Nutrition Program) C+

-1. In November 2016, Alberta Education began piloting a School Nutrition Program that provides approximately 7 % (30,000) students from K-6 with a daily nutritious meal that adheres to the Alberta Nutrition Guidelines for Children and Youth (ANGCY) 'Choose Most Often' food choices (see Indicator #1 for further details).
+1. Alberta Education began piloting a School Nutrition Program back in 2016 that now provides approximately 5%(40,000) students from K-12 with a daily nutritious meal that purportedly adheres to the Alberta Nutrition Guidelines for Children and Youth (ANGCY) 'Choose Most Often' food choices (see Indicator #1 for further details).
 A summary of the program was released and some of the key findings included improved student attendance, decrease in negative student behaviour incidents, improved student understanding of healthy food choices, and an increased sense of community and belonging in the school (Alberta Education, 2017c).